Skip to contents

 pak::pak("mengxu98/scop")

-To run functions such as RunPAGA(), RunSCVELO(), scop requires conda to create a separate python environment.
+To run functions such as RunPAGA(), RunSCVELO(), scop requires a conda-compatible environment manager (conda, mamba, or micromamba) to create a separate environment.
 The default environment name is "scop_env".
 You can specify the environment name for scop by setting options(scop_envname = "new_name").

 Now, you can run PrepareEnv() to create the python environment for scop.
-If the conda binary is not found, it will automatically download and install miniconda.
+If no conda-compatible executable is found, it will automatically download and install miniconda.
+If you explicitly request conda = "micromamba" and micromamba is not available on PATH, scop downloads a package-managed micromamba automatically.

 scop::PrepareEnv()

-To force scop to use a specific conda binary, it is recommended to set reticulate.conda_binary R option:
+To force scop to use a specific environment manager, pass the executable path or command name to PrepareEnv() or set the reticulate.conda_binary R option:

 options(reticulate.conda_binary = "/path/to/conda")